x1n32/Interactive-Support-for-Learning-Collaborative-Software-Development/Task2.md

 - [ ] Display the contents of your new Array List by using a method.
 - [ ] Copy the for-loop in the main code below it and paste it into the method - remember to change the name comix1

+If you are ever stuck, ask a friend and look at the examples.
+While they may be different data structures they handle data very similarly.
+Look at w3schools too.

+Questions to think about:
+- Which data structures are appropriate for what kinds of tasks?
+- Do they have varying speeds?

 ## Code to save your work
  - Remember to save your work.
 Copy and Paste the code below.
 You can see your progress on the links as well.